coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

     - Step 2.3.2) Wait for the dojo-env to be created
     - Step 2.3.3 Confirm your environment was installed.
 - Step 2.4) Activate dojo-env and set it as your default environment.
+    - Step 2.4.1) Activate dojo-env
+    - Step 2.4.2) (if needed): Troubleshoot Conda Activate Errors
+    - Step 2.4.3) `ADMIN: NEW` - Confirm "~" is your user folder
+    - Step 2.4.3) Make dojo-env the default environment
+    - Step 2.4.4) Add alias shortcuts for jupyter
 - Step 2.5) Test the environment.

 **Step 3) Customize Jupyter Settings & Test the environment**